sinonjs/sinon/README.md

 Then open `test/sinon-dist.html` in a browser.

+If the build script is unable to find Juicer, try

+    $ ruby -rubygems build

 Some tests needs working XHR to pass.
 To run the tests over an HTTP server, run

     $ node_modules/http-server/bin/http-server